If you have questions about my Pattern Programs head over here.

 Can I recreate one of your pieces?

 No, please don't.
-While I encourage everyone to grab a needle and thread and give embroidery a shot, please use your own creativity or seek out resources provided by other artists/makers/designers who do sell patterns and kits (there is a ton of great stuff out there!).
+While I encourage everyone to grab a needle and thread and give embroidery a shot, please use your own creativity or seek out resources (like my Pattern Program!) or provided by other artists/makers/designers who do sell patterns and kits.
 I work very hard to create unique, original work and it is how I make my living.
 It has taken several years to develop and hone my craft and it can be disheartening to come across copycats.
 I hope it inspires you on your own creative journey, but please no reproductions or derivative works.
 Don’t deny yourself the opportunity to discover your own style.

 Can I post about your work on my website or blog?